Trump Jr. tweet likening Syrian refugees to poisoned Skittles irks candy maker

 Twitter user Neal Rogers on Tuesday, tweeted, "I'd rather die eating a handful of Skittles than live a single day with @realDonaldTrump as president."

-Trump adviser Jack Kingston, a former U.S. congressman from Georgia, also defended the tweet in an interview with MSNBC.

-"What he was doing was making an illustration.
-I don't think he was comparing refugees to candy at all," he said.

-The hashtag #SkittlesWelcome was trending on Twitter in the United States, as social media users mocked the tweet.

-Reporting by Amy Tennery; additional reporting by Emily Flitter and Susan Heavey; editing by Jonathan Oatis
+The hashtag #SkittlesWelcome was trending on Twitter in the United States, as social media users flooded the microblogging site with jokes mocking the tweet.
+(Reporting by Amy Tennery; additional reporting by Emily Flitter and Susan Heavey; editing by Jonathan Oatis)